okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **Q: What is Secure Web Authentication (SWA)?**

-SWA was developed by Okta to provide single sign-on for apps that do not support federated sign-on methods.
+SWA was developed by Okta to provide Single Sign-On (SSO) for apps that don't support federated sign-in methods.
 Users can still sign in directly through the application and then enter their credentials for these apps on their Okta homepage.
-These credentials are stored so that users can access their apps with a single sign-on.
-When users first sign on to a SWA app from their homepage, they see a pop-up message asking if they were able to sign on successfully.
+These credentials are stored so that users can access their apps with SSO.
+When users first sign in to a SWA app from their homepage, they see a pop-up message asking if they were able to sign in successfully.

-**Q: I am creating a SWA app using the App Wizard but my application has fields on the login page in addition to the standard username and password (for example: CustomerID, OrgID).
-Can an app with additional fields on the login be configured using the App Wizard?**
+**Q: I am creating a SWA app using the App Wizard but my application has fields on the sign-in page in addition to the standard username and password (for example: CustomerID, OrgID).
+Can an app with additional fields on the sign-in page be configured using the App Wizard?**

-Currently, the App Wizard does not support extra login fields.
+Currently, the App Wizard doesn't support extra sign-in fields.
 Create an app using the Plug-in (SWA) Template Application.
-In order to promote your Template App to the Okta Integration Network, please email a screenshot with the details of the configured app to <developers@okta.com> with your app name in the subject line.
+To promote your Template App to the Okta Integration Network, email a screenshot with the details of the configured app to <developers@okta.com> with your app name in the subject line.

 ### SAML

-**Q: Does Okta support single logout or single sign-out (SAML protocol)?**
+**Q: Does Okta support Single Logout (SLO) for the SAML protocol?**

 Yes.
-For more information, see the Advanced Settings section of the [Using the App Integration Wizard: SAML App Wizard](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard).
+For more information, see the **Advanced Settings** section in [Using the App Integration Wizard: SAML App Wizard](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard).

-**Q: I'm an ISV setting up a SAML 2.0 app using the App Wizard and we have different domains for each customer.
+**Q: I'm an ISV setting up a SAML 2.0 app using the App Wizard, and we have different domains for each customer.
 How do you manage these types of situations?**

-Currently, the App Wizard does not support custom domains, but public-facing integrations can still have this functionality.
+Currently, the App Wizard doesn't support custom domains, but public-facing integrations can still have this functionality.
 Create an app integration as you normally would for a single domain using the App Wizard.
-After you get to the step of submitting your app integration through the [OIN Manager](https://oinmanager.okta.com), you will be asked to fill out a form with all the relevant information.
+When you get to the step of submitting your app integration through the [OIN Manager](https://oinmanager.okta.com), you are asked to fill out a form with all the relevant information.

-**Q: My app is now in the OIN, what is the user experience for a joint customer administrator that wants to set up single sign-on and provisioning for my app in the Okta interface?**
+**Q: My app is now in the OIN.
+What is the user experience for a customer or an administrator that wants to set up Single Sign-On for my app using the Okta interface?**

-Okta creates unique SAML configuration documentation for each application in the OIN, so each will be different.
-For a sample configuration, see our instructions for [How to Configure SAML 2.0 for Salesforce](http://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-in-Salesforce.html).
-Also, you can search online for videos demonstrating a step-by-step walk through of all the steps an IT administrator would take to configure single sign-on and provisioning for an app.
+As the user experience is different for every app, Okta creates a unique SAML configuration document for each application in the OIN.

+For a sample configuration, see our instructions on [How to Configure SAML 2.0 for Salesforce](http://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-in-Salesforce.html).
+Also, you can search online for videos demonstrating a step-by-step walk through of all the steps an IT administrator would take to configure Single Sign-On for an app.

 ### SCIM